sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 If you end up with American funds in Canada, Stephen recommends opening a US dollar account and convert it over time so you don't get bit by the exchange rate.

-Stephen suck at playing the market so he just transfer money over ~$1k at a time to try and even out my loss/gain.
+Stephen sucks at playing the market so he just transfer money over ~$1k at a time to try and even out my loss/gain.
 Stephen and Chris love xe.com's bid system.
 With xe, you can make a trade right away or set a transaction to occur once the rate hits some desired value.